 This can come in very handy with card skimmers.
-One of my team members is ready to get a Revolut card just because of this feature.
-Her debit card was skimmed in Bali and she had to wait two months to get a new one.
+One of our team members is ready to get a Revolut card just because of this feature.
+Her debit card was skimmed in Bali, and she had to wait two months to get a new one.

 Now that we’ve looked at both “the good” and “the bad” of Revolut’s services, it’s time to talk about “the ugly”: Revolut’s customer service.
 The customer service department is incredibly basic.
 It is limited to set hours and is almost entirely controlled and managed by software that you can only access through the app.

 There are very few staff, so if you get nowhere with RITA (the live chat robot) – which is usually what happens – you can expect extremely slow responses from a real person, who often does not know how to solve your problems anyway.
 Messages often go unread and it is typical to receive stock responses from both RITA and staff.

 Many people love Revolut until they run into a problem and have to deal with the customer service department.
 After struggling to speak to a human and then failing to solve their problem, the love affair soon goes sour.
 If you’ve read a bad review about Revolut online, it has probably been because of an issue with customer service.